ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/having.rst

 Filtering with Aggregated Results
 ========================================

-If we want to answer the question *"which stations were the starting point for 10,000 or more rides?"*, it would seem like we want to write something like:
+If we want to answer the question *"Which stations were the starting point for 10,000 or more rides?"*, it would seem like we want to write something like this:

 .. code:: sql